 If in any doubt, please consult with the Director of Research.

-Clarification of Italian and ISF GDPR regulations can always be obtained from Lorenzo Ricci Business and Operations Manager, ISF.
+Clarification of Italian and ISF GDPR regulations can always be obtained from the Business Office, ISF.